 “Hunting matters because more calories in your diet means you can build bigger bodies and bigger brains and have more babies, all of the things that matter for evolution,” Roach said.
-Well, thank-you for giving females something to do! (or does he think males were having babies?)
+Well, thank-you for giving females something to do!
+(Or does he mean that hunting “improved” sperm quality?)

 Rick Potts, director of the Smithsonian’s Human Origins Program, doesn’t entirely agree with Roach and Lieberman’s theory.
 The first evidence of spears, our most powerful primitive weapons, appeared 400,000 years ago in Europe, 1.5 million years after the emergence of Homo erectus, Potts said.
 Homo erectus could have thrown rocks to drive away predators, he said, but the tools and skills for hunting large game didn’t appear until later.
 Just make up a story as you go along.
 Why not?
 It’s not like we’re doing science!

 “Once you get to large animals, if you don’t hit it right where you want to every time, you just enrage the creature,” Potts said, adding that even professional pitchers miss the catcher’s glove half the time.
 “We don’t see points that could penetrate hide until much later in archeological records.”

 Also unclear is when exactly our shoulders settled into the right position (bizarre!) to throw a weapon, said Owen Lovejoy, professor of anthropology at Kent State University, so it may not have been a primary driver in the selection process for Homo erectus.
 And a lot more goes into hunting than just physiology, he added.

 “I wouldn’t rule out the role of the brain in a human’s ability to throw,” he said.
 OMG!